-Member of the Audit Committee.
+- Member of the Audit Committee.

-Office Held and Principal Occupation During the Past Five Years

-- Member of the Human Resources and Compensation Committee.
+(2) (3) (4) (5) Member of the Human Resources and Compensation Committee.
 Member of the Nominating and Corporate Governance Committee.
-Member of the Reserves Committee.

-- member or the Keserves Committee.

-Member of the Safety, Environment and Responsibility Committee.

-Ex-officio, by standing invitation, non-voting member of all other committees of Cenovus's Board.
-As an ex-officio non-voting member, Mr. Daniel attends as his schedule permits and may vote when necessary to achieve a quorum.
+Member of the Safety, Environment, Responsibility and Reserves Committee.
+(The Reserves Committee was dissolved as of April 24, 2019 and its mandate and responsibilities were transferred to the Safety, Environment and Responsibility Committee, which subsequently changed its name to the Safety, Environment, Responsibility and Reserves Committee.)
+Ex officio, by standing invitation, non-voting member of all other committees of the Board.
+As an ex officio non-voting member, Mr. Daniel attends as his schedule permits and

-As an officer and a non-independent director, Mr. Pourbaix is not a member of any of the committees of Cenovus's Board.
+(6) may vote when necessary to achieve a quorum.
+As an officer and a non-independent director, Mr. Pourbaix is not a member of any of the committees of the Board.